ghc-proposals/ghc-proposals/proposals/0000-provenance-qualified-imports.rst

 A) Allowing the ghc packagedb to store *provenance information*
 B) Extending the command-line options of ghc to allow *provenance aliases*
 C) Extending the syntax of package imports to allow *provenance specifications*
+D) Extending the syntax of cabal files to allow both aliases and specifications

 Other build-tooling, such as cabal-install and stack, would in turn need to follow suit to take advantage of these features, but the details of how they might do so are beyond the scope of this proposal.
 (Though it is in scope to ensure that it provides enough hooks that they can take such advantage).